How to Handle “I’m Bored” During the School Holidays (Without Losing Your Patience)

 A Gentle Reminder

-You are not a cruise director.
+You are NOT a cruise director.

 You do not need: